 Building a business costs.
 You will, therefore, have the extra responsibility of financing your business while still meeting all your other responsibilities.
 This will be challenging if you are already stretched financially.

 Invest in yourself.
 Read personal development material.
 Attend relevant forums and events and expand your networks.
-Identify skills you will need as you build your own business and invest in acquiring them.
-Hang out in the right circles, with fellow entrepreneurs and upcoming self-bossers.
+Identify the skills you will need as you build your own business and invest in acquiring them.
+Hang out in the right circles, with fellow entrepreneurs and upcoming self-bosses.

 Practice being disciplined.
 Do what needs to be done, when it needs to be done, whether you feel like or not.
 Being self-motivated is the key to successful self-bossing.

 Look at life's challenges with an attitude of 'what could be done to make it better?
 Where can such information be found?
-Who can be helpful in sorting out this situation?'
+Who can help sort out this situation?'
 Your ability to solve problems will make or break your business.